bzigterman/bzigterman.github.io/projects/weather.md

 - 33°
 - Cloudy
 - 94% humidity
-- 7 mph wind
+- 9 mph wind
-- 85% cloud cover
+- 83% cloud cover
 - 24 AQI 🟩
-- 0.01 inches of rain and 0.11 inches of snow in the past 24 hours
+- 0.01 inches of rain and 0.16 inches of snow in the past 24 hours
-- 0.06 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>